PackagePages/LaravelPackage.com/docs/09-routing.md

 }
 ```

-> Tip: whenever you are getting cryptic error messages from your tests, it might be helpful to disable graceful exception handling to get more insight into the origin of the error.
+> Tip: whenever you are getting cryptic error messages from your tests, it might be helpful to disable graceful exception handling to get more insight into the error's origin.
 You can do so by declaring `$this->withoutExceptionHandling();` at the start of your test.